WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ```
 Rscript m_model.R
 ```
-This command should start executing the code from the masterscript "m_model.R".
+This command should start executing the code from the masterscript "m_train_model.R".
 Your model is supposed to be trained and saved in the "Models" folder.
 When everything has run properly, type:
 ```
 Rscript m_score.R
 ```
-This should execute the code from the masterscript "m_score.R".
+This should execute the code from the masterscript "m_validate_model.R".
 After everything has run properly, in your "Work" folder, you should find the following files:

 <screenshot of a work folder>